JJLongoria/aura-helper-xml-compressor/README.md

 **Compress a single XML file Async and Sort Order**

-Method to compress a single file in aSync mode and Simple elements first as Sort order.
+Method to compress a single file in Async mode and Simple elements first as Sort order.

     const XMLCompressor = require('@ah/xml-compressor');

      XMLCompressor.compress('path/to/the/file', XMLCompressor.SORT_ORDER.SIMPLE_FIRST).then(function(){
+         // handle success
+    }).catch(function(){
+        // handler error
+    });

+**Compress a list of XML file Async and Sort Order**

+Method to compress a list of files in Async mode and Simple elements first as Sort order.
+You can't compress files and folders in the same list and can't add more than one folder to compress

+    const XMLCompressor = require('@ah/xml-compressor');
+    const files = [
+        'path/to/the/file1',
+        'path/to/the/file2',
+        'path/to/the/file3',
+        ...,
+        ...,
+        'path/to/the/fileN'
+    ];
+    XMLCompressor.compress(files, XMLCompressor.SORT_ORDER.SIMPLE_FIRST).then(function(){
          // handle success
     }).catch(function(){
         // handler error